CodeMacrocosm/Profile-a-Thon/README.md

 ## Contributors 🙌

-A big thanks to all the creative minds who have contributed .
-Check out the contributors and explore the variety of patterns they've added.
+A big thanks to all the creative minds who have contributed.

 Now, let the creation begin!
 Happy coding! 🎨✨